interacto/angular-session/experiment.md

 # Practical Session #2: an experiment Web/Angular API / Interacto

 Procedure:
+- Answer in this file the two following questions:
+    - What is, according to you, your expertise level in Angular, between 1 and 10 (1 lowest, 10 highest expertise):

+    - What is, according to you, your expertise level in Web front-end, between 1 and 10 (1 lowest, 10 highest expertise):

-- you should know, from your instructor, if you have to use either the Web/Angular API or Interacto to do the three following exercises
+- you should know, from your supervisor, if you have to use either the Web/Angular API or Interacto to do the three following exercises

 - clone the project